telarum/brainstorm/page.md

 - what do you mean no unique styles?

-oh yeah, where page replace html, there is nothing to replace css, and definitely nothing to replace js &mdash; read on.
+oh yeah, where page replaces html, there is nothing to replace css, and definitely nothing to replace js &mdash; read on.

 ## page over html